NucleusPowered/site-v2/docs/howto/modules.md

 * `DISABLED`: the module will not be loaded
 * `FORCELOAD`: the module will be loaded and cannot be disabled

 Change each entry as required.
-A server restart is required to make changes to loaded modules.
+Once done, restart your server to change the modules that are loaded.